enviodev/docs/docs/greeter-tutorial.md

 ```

 The hasura admin-secret is `testing` and the tables can be viewed in the `data` tab or queried from the playground

+### What next?

+Once you have successfully finished the Greeter tutorial, you are ready to become a blockchain indexing wizard!

+Jump into [Importing Contracts](./contract-import.md) page to generate a basic indexing template for a contract that is deployed on blockchain!

+You can also start to modify the handlers to your own custom indexing logic.